Expert insights, academic papers, and videos to fuel your chip-to-cloud security compliance.

 Yes.
 Our licensing model is designed to support post-production and fielded devices, making it ideal for long product lifecycles.

 Yes.
-Both the software libraries and hardware IP cores are delivered with a documented abstraction layer that exposes a unified API.
+Both the cryptographic libraries and hardware IP cores are delivered with a documented abstraction layer that exposes a unified API.
 This means your application code interacts with the same interface, regardless of whether the underlying implementation is software or hardware.

 This flexibility is especially useful when: